SuzeeS/Edmond-MST-Steiner-Tree-Python/README.md

 - starting index
 - length of the word,
 and every edge has an attribute named weight.

 ## Steiner Tree
+A Steiner tree is one which spans though a given subset of vertices selected from a graph.
 Words having the same chunk number represent sandhi which occur prominently in the phonology of Indian languages.
 A Sandhi is a cover term for a wide variety of phonological processes that occur at morpheme or word boundaries.
 A sandhi can be identified from a list of nodes having the same chunk number whose starting or ending indices overlap with the one another,among which only one node has to be selected.